cadCAD-org/governance/cadCAD_org.md

 ## Community
+(call to action, overview of best wayts to get involved, link to contributor guidelines, etc; time and locaiton info for community calls.)
+(links to roadmap items and/or outstanding issues board, open bounties, etc.)

 We invite all contributions from our ever growing community.
-The best ways to get involved
+The best ways to get involved ...

-call to action, overview of best wayts to get involved, link to contributor guidelines, etc; time and locaiton info for community calls.

-links to roadmap items and/or outstanding issues board, open bounties, etc.